AZ-X/AZ-X/README.md

 Authenticating all humans may break down as authenticating all browsers and apps.
 Authenticating all browsers and apps may break down as authenticating all data, plugins and input methods.
 Authenticating all data, plugins and input methods may break down as authenticating identity and every codes running behind.
-That’s how 'Big Data' works.
+That's how 'Big Data' works.
 The bad example is ***Cloudflare***: They do even mess up on authenticating all browsers.
 In the end, you can ~~cannot~~ authenticate cats and dogs on keyboards unless you put a wire to their pets.